RBC Capital's Outlook for This Canada's Energy Sector Company

-According to TipRanks.com, Hallead is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -20.2% and a 26.2% success rate.
-Hallead covers the Basic Materials sector, focusing on stocks such as Independence Contract Drilling, Diamond Offshore Drilling, and Oceaneering International.
+According to TipRanks.com, Harvey is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -4.6% and a 38.6% success rate.
+Harvey covers the Basic Materials sector, focusing on stocks such as Painted Pony Petroleum, Crescent Point Energy, and Paramount Resources.

-Currently, the analyst consensus on Select Energy Services is a Moderate Buy with an average price target of $5.67, which is a 76.1% upside from current levels.
-In a report issued on March 31, B.Riley FBR also reiterated a Buy rating on the stock with a $8.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for NuVista Energy with a $1.86 average price target, implying a 189.6% upside from current levels.
+In a report issued on March 24, Credit Suisse also downgraded the stock to Hold with a C$0.50 price target.

 See today’s analyst top recommended stocks >>